Property Configuration

 Property Rules

-The property will need a number of rules configuring before we can the property can be deployed.
+The property will need a number of rules configuring before the property can be deployed.
 Each of the rules and the associated configurations needed can be found below.

 New Rule (Blank Rule Template): Netacea